 IT is drowning in data

-Traditional monitoring tools were not designed to handle the volume, velocity and variety of data generated by applications running in dynamic, web-scale enterprise clouds.
+Traditional monitoring tools were not designed to handle the volume, velocity and variety of data generated by applications running in dynamic, web-scale clouds.
 These tools are often siloed and lack the broader context of events taking place across the entire technology stack.
 As a result, they bombard IT and cloud operations teams with hundreds, if not thousands, of alerts every day.
 IT is drowning in data as incremental improvements to monitoring tools fail to make a difference.

 - On average, IT and cloud operations teams receive 2,973 alerts from their monitoring and management tools each day, a 19% increase in the last 12 months.